 If you run a small bar, restaurant, or café, space is limited.
 An undercounter ice maker is a great solution for your ice needs.
 They offer a lot of versatility, and the option to install these machines underneath a countertop or bar allows for more walking room.

-Let’s discuss some of the different types of undercounter ice machines, and some important points you should consider if you plan on getting one for your business.
+Let’s discuss some of the different types of undercounter ice machines, and some important points you should consider if you are looking for this ice making equipment for sale.

 The Different Types of Undercounter Ice Makers